 The question is not whether marketing is important or not; rather it is how much marketing you need to dominate your market.

-The role that marketing plays can be broken down into six main elements:
+The role that marketing campaigns play can be broken down into six main elements:

 Communicating with potential customers and relaying your company’s message to them is the first step towards increasing sales.
-Through marketing, a business talks to its consumers, delivers its vision and highlights the qualities of the product or service offered.
+Through marketing campaigns, a business talks to its consumers, delivers its vision and highlights the qualities of the product or service offered.